7. You taste like blueberries.

 How exactly am I going to turn that into something edible?

 With a furrow of my eyebrows and a calming breath, I accept the apron Darla holds out for me.
 It’s pastel pink and there’s a tiny whisk sewn into the fabric.
-With Max’s help, I have mine on in seconds and then I tie his for him.
+With Mason’s help, I have mine on in seconds and then I tie his for him.
 We stare at our new apparel with nods of encouragement.

 “It suits you, the pink really brings out your eyes.”